 See goldfield relics and native bird life on quiet forest trails that wind their way through the Chiltern Mount Pilot National Park.
 Spend a little while longer and you’re bound to see kangaroos, echidnas and wallabies in their own habitat, and for panoramic views across the region, take a stroll up to the Mount Pilot Lookout.

-Chiltern is an Urban Location area within the local government area of Indigo in Victoria, it is located approximately 235kms from the capital Melbourne and extends over an area of 200.26 square kilometers.
+Chiltern is an Urban Location area within the local government area of Indigo in Victoria, it is located approximately 235kms from the capital Melbourne and extends over an area of 200.26 square kilometres.
 Chiltern has a recorded population of 1605 residents and is within the Australian Eastern Daylight Time zone Australia/Melbourne.

 If you are planning a visit to Chiltern we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Chiltern and think we’ve missed something, let us know and we’ll share it here.